 View the Associate of Science in Nursing Degree’s Graduation Plan section within the catalog to see the recommended course sequence.

 No, these two classes do not have the required algebra content to replace Math 1111.
 Further details on transfer credit and course substitutions can be obtained from the Registrars Office.

 The General Education core courses must be completed before the candidate can submit an application to the ASN program.

-Yes, we will utilize the ATI TEAS examination; a minimum composite score of 70 must be achieved per the admission criteria, and in order to be considered for admission into the ASN program.
+Yes, the ASN program utilizes the ATI TEAS examination; a minimum composite score of 75 must be achieved per the

 If students do not complete the ASN program, this is usually due to personal or financial reasons.
 Some students may not be prepared for the significant time requirements of the program.